Additional Online Catalogues and Collections

 These online catalogues and collections were made to showcase specific areas of the Eskenazi Museum of Art's collection of more than 45,000 objects.
-Additional web modules made in conjunction with special exhibitions and with young students in mind can be found in Past and Interact.
+Additional sites made with young students in mind can be found on our Interact page.

 Explore the Eskenazi Museum of Art's collection of over 200 traditional art objects from Kenya, purchased by the museum in 2014.
 Works from over fifteen different ethnic groups including the Turkana, Meru, Pokot, Massai, Samburu, Rendile, and more.